Story from

 Australia and New Zealand Banking Group (ANZ), one of the largest banks in the Asia-Pacific region with over 1.1 trillion AUD in assets, will be the first major institution to pilot CCIP Private Transactions for cross-chain settlement of tokenized real-world assets under the Monetary Authority of Singapore’s Project Guardian – a multi-year collaboration between policymakers and the financial industry to enhance financial markets’ liquidity and efficiency through asset tokenization.

-CCIP Private Transactions aim to accelerate blockchain and digital asset adoption by allowing institutions to connect their private blockchains to the multi-chain economy while ensuring privacy and regulatory compliance with legislation such as the General Data Protection Regulation (GDPR) and the Markets in Financial Instruments Directive II (MiFID II).
+CCIP Private Transactions aims to accelerate blockchain and digital asset adoption by allowing institutions to connect their private blockchains to the multi-chain economy while ensuring privacy and regulatory compliance with legislation such as the General Data Protection Regulation (GDPR) and the Markets in Financial Instruments Directive II (MiFID II).

 CCIP leverages Chainlink’s industry-leading, battle-tested decentralized oracle network, which has enabled over $16 trillion in transaction value across 19+ blockchain networks, to achieve the highest level of cross-chain security and features a separate Risk Management Network that independently monitors for suspicious activity.